 fees, fellowships, and financial assistance

 The value of the Family Residency is $1900 per month — which includes studio space, housing, and extensive programming, performance, and exhibition opportunities.
-But thanks to continued support from our donors and granting organizations, all residencies are offered at $900 per month.
+But thanks to continued support from our donors and granting organizations, all residencies are offered at $700 per month for the Winter Residency program, and $900 per month for the Summer Residency program.

 We are, however, able to offer up to $300 in need-based (as self-reported in their applications) financial assistance to residents for whom it would be impossible to attend without financial support, .